gamesbook/pyprototypr/docs/source/card_decks.rst

 This command is both simple and flexible.
 It allows for a complex design, with many elements, to be added to any - or all - of the cards in a deck.

-The **key concept** to note about a card is that is essentially a "small page".
+The **key concept** to note about a card is that its essentially a "small page".
 Any x- and y-locations are defined relative to the lower left of the card and **not** that of the page.